replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 alongside your application and enables access to the Replicated Platform.
 The SDK allows you to enforce your entitlements and take advantage of the telemetry that Replicated provides to help you better understand customer instances.
+It also allows your to get information about your application and it's releases, including doing updates checks and showing version history.

 ✅ Preparing to use the SDK
 ===========================